What Is rape?

 This update broadened the definition of rape beyond female penetration by a man.
 Now, a nonconsensual penetrative act counts as rape, no matter the individual’s gender.
 It also counts penetration with an object as rape.

-Definitions of Rape Nationwide
+Criminal Definitions of Rape Across the United States

 Some states offer more detail on what counts as not giving consent.
 In Pennsylvania, for example, an act is rape if: